StuartsProjects/StuartsProjects.github.io/_posts/2022-08-06-EasyBuild-ESP32-Board.md

 The Click boards using 3.3V logic should be compatible with the EasyBuildESP32 board, fit the click board in the bottom 8 pins of the boards Mikrobus socket, the bottom of the socket is marked with a triangle in white on the PCB.

 For ease of use, I normally fit two 10 pin 0.1" sockets for the Mikrobus boards, its then easy to swap between different modules.
 You can however omit the sockets and solder the Mikrobus boards in direct which does make them very low profile on the PCB.

-The Mikrobus boards on my [**Tindie Store**](https://www.tindie.com/stores/stuartsprojects/) are also suitable for use on breadboards.

 #### **microSD card holders**